whenIBounce/fso2022/readme.md

 ## Part 2:

 ### How to render a data collection , like a list of names?
   The use of Keys: Keys serve as a hint to React.
-When children have keys, React uses the key to match children in the original tree with children in the subsequent tree.
-NB: But they don’t get passed to your components.
+When children have keys, React uses the key to match children in the original tree with children in the subsequent tree. **NB**: But they don’t get passed to your components.
 If you need the same value in your component, pass it explicitly as a prop with a different name.

 ### JavaScript Engines, or runtime enviornments, follows the *asynchronous* model.
   1. Currently, JavaScript engines are **single-threaded**, which means that they cannot execute code in parallel.